Salon Kitty (1976)

 Premios:

-Palabras Clave: eroticism, nazi germany
+Palabras clave: eroticism, nazi germany

 In Nazi Germany, Kitty runs an upscale brothel where high-ranking military officials frequent.
 An ambitious army officer, Herr Voller, installs recording devices in each room to gather incriminating evidence against these powerful men, intending to use it for blackmail and seize political power.
 Margherita, a young prostitute at the brothel, discovers Voller's scheme when she finds him installing microphones.
 With Kitty's help, Margherita decides to expose Voller's conspiracy.